 They are national leaders of their societies – Carl Berg in the United Network for Organ Sharing, Virginia Kraus in the Osteoarthritis Research Society International, and Barbara Alexander in the Infectious Disease Society of America.

 They are principal investigators in huge national networks that draw on the expertise of Duke colleagues and resources – Bart Haynes in the Center for HIV/AIDS Vaccine Immunology and Immunogen Discovery, Vance Fowler in the Antibactierial Research Leadership Group.

-They are the leaders in campus institutes and centers that facilitate team science – Geoff Ginsburg in the Duke Center for Applied Genomics and Precision Medicine, and in the Duke Clinical Research Institute, an internationally known institute that grew from its roots in the department and today is the largest academic clinical research organization.
+They are the leaders in campus institutes and centers that facilitate team science – the Duke Clinical Research Institute, an internationally known institute that grew from its roots in the department, is the largest academic clinical research organization today.

 They are the chiefs and clinical leads and training directors and faculty and house staff in our 12 divisions, waking every day and dedicating themselves to being collaborators par excellence.

 Our faculty physicians strive to provide innovative and quality care to all our patients.

 Our doctors have treated more than 1,000 successful heart-transplant patients, and discovered drugs for reducing the pain of gout.
 They are advancing cancer treatments and palliative medicine and ways to care for older patients.
 They're finding the best ways to treat people with hepatitis c, and helping others to manage chronic diseases such as diabetes and kidney failure and lupus.
 They're leading national efforts to write guidelines and educate patient advocates.

 Learn more about what each of our 12 divisions is doing to advance diagnosis, treatments and outcomes in that area.
 Start on the Divisions page.

 Or, make an appointment to see a physician today – go straight to DukeHealth.org to find the right physician.